-- 1. On the Windows task bar, click the Start button, point to Settings, and then click Control Panel. - 2.
-From the Control Panel, on Windows NT, double-click ODBC; on Windows 2000, Windows XP, or Windows Server 2003, double-click Administrative Tools and then click Data Sources (ODBC).
+- On the Windows task bar, click the Start button, point to Settings, and then click Control Panel. - 2.
+From the Control Panel, double-click Administrative Tools and then click Data Sources (ODBC).

-3. In the ODBC Data Source Administrator dialog box, select the System DSN tab and click Add.
+In the ODBC Data Source Administrator dialog box, select the System DSN tab and click Add.